Cristina Narbona

 María Cristina Narbona Ruiz (born 29 July 1951) is a Spanish politician who served as First Vice President of the Senate.
 She also presides over the Spanish Socialist Workers' Party (PSOE).

 From 18 April 2004 to April 2008, she served as Minister of Environment in the government of José Luis Rodríguez Zapatero.
-She is a trustee of the Fundacion IDEAS, a think tank linked to the PSOE.
+She is a trustee of the Fundación IDEAS, a think tank linked to the PSOE.

 Biography

 Narbona was born in Madrid.
-At the age of 12 she emigrated to Rome with her parents, where she obtained a degree in economics before returning to Spain in 1975.
+At the age of 12, she emigrated to Rome with her parents, where she obtained a degree in economics before returning to Spain in 1975.
 Subsequently, she taught at the University of Seville and served in the regional government of Andalucia.
 In 1993 she joined the Spanish Socialist Workers' Party (PSOE).
 She served in the local government of Madrid in several capacities.
 She has represented Madrid in the Spanish Congress since 2000.

-On 18 June 2017 she was elected president of Spanish Socialist Workers' Party.
+On 18 June 2017, she was elected president of the Spanish Socialist Workers' Party.
 Having been in a relationship with fellow PSOE politician Josep Borrell since 1998, they married in July 2018.

 She tested positive for the COVID-19 on 1 February 2021 during the pandemic in Spain, but with mild symptoms.